miguelperezenciso/GSS/README.md

-# A generalized single step method that includes any number of hierarchical genomic matrices
+# A generalized single step for any number of hierarchical genomic matrices

 **Miguel Pérez-Enciso**